 Although, it may not be the cheapest appetizer to make, it will be the most raved over.

-When choosing your steak, I only recommend going for a tenderloin.
+When choosing your steak, I only recommend going for a filet mignon.
 It is the most tender and tender meat is what we are going for especially when eating it crostini-style.

 How To Cook Your Steak